I Started Something I Couldn't Finish: Artwork and matrix message

 The cover of the single features actress Avril Angers in a still from the 1966 film The Family Way.

 The British 7-inch and 12-inch vinyls contain the etching: "MURDER AT THE WOOL HALL"(X)STARRING SHERIDAN WHITESIDE / YOU ARE BELIEVING, YOU DO NOT WANT TO SLEEP.
 The Wool Hall was the recording studio in Bath where the Smiths had recorded their last album Strangeways, Here We Come, but it also was where Morrissey, at the time of this single's release, was recording his first solo album Viva Hate.
-One of Morrissey's pseudonyms, Sheridan Whiteside is the title role in the play The Man Who Came to Dinner.
+One of Morrissey's pseudonyms, Sheridan Whiteside, is the title role in the play The Man Who Came to Dinner.
 The B-side etching is a reversal of "You are sleeping, you do not want to believe", a sample heard at the end of the Smiths song "Rubber Ring".

 Critical reception

 "I Started Something I Couldn't Finish" saw positive critical reception from its release.
 Reviewing Strangeways, Here We Come in 1987, the NME called it "a classic pop song that seems to echo―believe it or not―the treasured oeuvre of T. Rex, Mud, and the Glitter Band!"

 Consequence ranked the song as the band's 25th best, writing, "The Smiths' music is riddled with indecision, and this song is Morrissey at his most doubtful."
 Rolling Stone ranked the song as the 42nd best Smiths song.
+A cover was released by Bow Wow Wow.